I'm a title. Click here to edit me

 S C U L P TU R E

-None of these sculptures follow the traditional methods of making sculptures by chipping away from a block or modeling in clay.
+None of these sculptures follows the traditional methods of making sculptures by chipping away from a block or modelling in clay.
 My sculptures are built using layers of wood that are patiently glued together, obeying the requests of the wood itself.
-Therefore I might have a specific form in mind at a particular stage, however this could easily alter, suggested by the decisions of the wood itself.
+Therefore I might have a specific form in mind at a particular stage, however, this could easily alter, suggested by the decisions of the wood itself.
 It is interesting to note that working with layers of wood is similar to working with layers of paint.

-When I stare for long at these sculptures, I feel as if I am being surrounded by large colourful toys.
-Perhaps these replace the toys that I did not posses as a child, because they were scarce.
+When I stare for a long at these sculptures, I feel as if I am surrounded by large colourful toys.
+Perhaps these replace the toys that I did not possess as a child because they were scarce.
 Even then we improvised our toys; they were also handmade.
 There are desires that unless fulfilled never become extinct.
 Memory moulds our present therefore in every step we take we carry part of the step we left behind.
-In every act we execute today a hint of yesterday is revealed.
+In every act, we execute today a hint of yesterday is revealed.